Best Metal Guitars for Beginners

 Where I love the Jackson above for its classic style and sound, I think this Schecter is a more modern metal option.
 If you intend to tune down, if you need a dark sound, or if you just want something a little meaner, this guitar is the way to go.

 I’ll also add that, like the Omen, this guitar is a solid platform for upgrade.
 As you get better you may simply change the pickups and maybe the tuners instead of needing to upgrade to another guitar.

 The C6 also comes in a version with a Floyd Rose tremolo (see video), though it's a little more expensive.

 More on the C6 Deluxe - With Floyd Rose

 The Jackson JS22 Dinky is my top choice for classic metal, thrash and hard rock.
 The Schecter C6 Deluxe is my first pick when it comes to guitar for modern extreme metal.
-And, the is my top pick for guitars build for shredding.
-Ibanez GRG120BDX
+And, the Ibanez is my top pick for guitars build for shredding.
+GRGA120

 Like Jackson, Ibanez is among the elite metal guitar brands.
-Their RG-Series guitars, which the GRG120 is based on, are some of the most popular instruments for shredders and metal guitarists.
+Their RG-Series guitars, which the GRGA120 is based on, are some of the most popular instruments for shredders and metal guitarists.

 At first glance this guitar looks very similar to the Jackson above.
-It has the same tonewood profile with a basswood body, dual humbuckers (in this case Ibanez Powersounds), a whammy bar and even some pointy inlays in the rosewood fingerboard.
+It has a poplar body, dual humbuckers (in this case Ibanez Powersounds), and a whammy bar.
+Both even feature archtop bodies.

 Both guitars have fast necks, but it is worth noting that Ibanez has a particularly strong reputation for fast, flat necks.
 If you feel the need for speed (or think you will) this is the guitar for you.